Deep Cleaning For Spring: Room-by-Room Checklist

 Bathrooms

-- Wash Shower Curtains & Liners: This is one I easily forget.
-You can throw them right into the washing machine (yes, even the plastic liners!) to give them a good clean.
+- Wash Shower Curtains & Liners: This is a task I easily forget.
+You can throw them right into the washing machine (Yes, even the plastic liners!) to give them a good clean.

 Bedrooms

-- Wash All Sheets & Duvet Covers: I wash my sheets regularly, but I don’t do my duvet covers as often as I should.
-But, I do have an entire blog post sharing my best tips to do just that.
+- Wash All Sheets & Duvet Covers: I wash my sheets regularly, but I don’t wash my duvet covers as often as I should.
+But, I do have an entire blog post sharing my best tips to do just that including how to get it back on with ease.

 - Wash Pillows: Again, another item I neglect.
-You can wash these in the washing machine.
+You can wash these in the washing machine and I walk you through the steps right here.

 Living Room